 As a disclaimer though, I want to point out I’ve never actually sold a website, but I have made multiple, six figure earning ones and if I were to sell them on the platform I am going to discuss today (Flippa), I would make about 2-3x more the value of it’s earnings in a year.

 Here are some examples (my resume so to say) of profitable websites I’ve made:

 In it’s peak, it probably would have sold for $300,000.
 Today, I will be honest, since the niche is no longer that huge, it would probably earn $1,000 on a sale.
 Here are the specifics of this 6 figure website I ran.

 2) I have this existing site, which annually earns about $60-70k.
 I’ve made numerous examples on how if I wanted to, it could sell for $200,000+ quite easily.
 Though I’ve chosen NOT to engage in this and continue building it as a steady source of income.
 Here are the details of this other six figure website.

-3) I’ve made numerous pages over the years that have grossed several $1,000’s in profits (here is one).
+3) I’ve made numerous pages over the years that have grossed several $1,000’s in profits (here is one targeting a micro niche).
 I’m also actively engaging in creating new niche websites (one is one drones and the other is on doing races in mud) that are also growing.

 The point again is that, my knowledge on this business has helped created more than a few profitable examples and ANY website that is profitable can sell for at least twice it’s monthly/annual earnings.

 So the big picture here I want to focus on is a checklist of things I would suggest you have should you decide to create a page, then sell it and/or if you have an existing page that you wish to put up for sale.

 How much is a website actually worth?
-Your checklist to raise it’s value:
+Your 10 point checklist to raise it’s value: